EventStore/documentation/docs/cloud/automation/terraform.md

 Existing projects can be queried using a data source in the provider.
 More complete samples can be found [here][terraform github samples].

-The following resources are available :
+The following resources are available:
 - Projects : `eventstorecloud_project`
 - Networks : `eventstorecloud_network`
 - Peering  : `eventstorecloud_peering`
 - Cluster  : `eventstorecloud_managed_cluster`

+The following data source is available:
+- Projects : `eventstorecloud_project`

 ## eventstorecloud_project

-Looks up and creates project in the organization with which the provider is configured by name.
+Looks up and creates a project in the organization with which the provider is configured by name.
 ### Arguments
 | Name       | Type   | Description                         |
 | :--------- | :----- | :-------------                      |